jiaqiliu10/CS5330_lab4/README.md

 1. **Step 1**
     - **Run python3 image_segmentation.py**
-    Use the get_segmentation_mask function to generate the segmentation mask, then call the save_segmented_person function to save the segmentation result as an image with a transparent background.
+    Use the generate_mask function to generate the segmentation mask, then call the save_transparent_segmentation function to save the segmentation result as an image with a transparent background.
 The output file will be **segmented_person.png**.

 2. **Step 2**
     - **Run python3 insert_stereoscopic.py**